tjelvar-olsson/tjelvar-olsson.github.io/_drafts/tdd.md

 ## What is test-driven development?

-Test-driven development can be thought of as a three step process.
+Test-driven development, often abbreviated as TDD, can be thought of as a three step process.

 1. Write a test for the functionality that you have in mind and watch it fail
 2. Write minimal code to make the test pass